-A ‘possible’ tornado caused damage overnight in New Orleans
+A damaging tornado struck New Orleans early Wednesday morning

 The Weather Service waited for one more radar scan before pulling the trigger; storms of this type have a tendency to pulse up and down very quickly.
 The rotation at the time was south of Xavier University of Louisiana.

 At 2:07 a.m., the rotation intensified to 92 mph less than 2,000 feet above the ground, prompting the Weather Service to issue a tornado warning for downtown New Orleans and points east.
-It appears that some damage did occur before the warning was issued.
+The tornado remained on the ground until 2:12 a.m., tracking 5.26 miles with a path up to 125 yards wide.

 The last tornado in New Orleans, a destructive EF3, touched down on Feb.
 7, 2017, east of the Industrial Canal and moved toward Lake Borgne.
 Thirty-three injuries were reported, including six serious injuries.